lmagyar/homeassistant-addon-tailscale-beta/tailscale/DOCS.md

 **Note:** The file is stored in the /ssl/ folder, which is the default for Home Assistant.

-This option is disabled by default.
+When not set, this option is disabled by default.

 ### Option: `lets_encrypt_keyfile`